turingschool/backend-curriculum-site/module3/projects/rails_engine_modified.md

 #### Multi-Finders

-Each category should offer `find_all` finders which should return all matches for the given query.
+Each category should offer a `find_all` endpoint which should return all matches for the given query.
 It should work with any of the attributes defined on the data type and always be case insensitive.

 ##### Request URL